 Origin and distribution of the chemical elements.
 Geochemical cycles operating in the earth's atmosphere, hydrosphere, and lithosphere.
 Cross-listed as GLG 481.
+Credit is allowed for only CHM 481 or GLG 481.
 Prerequisite: CHM 341 (or 441) or GLG 321.